karencfisher/simple-chat/readme.md

 [human] Why don't you tell us who you are?

-[AI] I am Susan, virtual assistant, so I'm always here to help you.
+[AI] I am Susan, an AI virtual assistant, so I'm always here to help you.
 No matter where you are, I'm here to answer your questions.

 [human] okay what is the meaning of life?